Get Schooled

 Determine your monthly income

-11. Fun money (to go out to eat, hang out with friends, buy Starbucks, etc.)
+• Fun money (going out to eat, buying a coffee, hanging out with friends, etc.)

 Balance your budget